Andrew of Crete: Hymnography

+Byzantine fresco in the church of Agia Anna (Αγία Άννα), Amari Valley, Crete.
+The frescoes are dated 1225 and the oldest dated frescoes in Crete.

 Twenty-four canons are reputed to have been written by Saint Andrew of Crete.
 Of these, we can be more or less certain that he wrote fourteen, including: the canons for the Resurrection of Lazarus (chanted at Compline on the Saturday—i.e., Friday night—before Palm Sunday); the Conception of St. Anne (9 December); the Maccabean Martyrs (1 August); St. Ignatius of Antioch (20 December), as well as four Triodia, and no fewer than one hundred and seven irmoi.